Zeioth/compiler.nvim/README.md

 Please, respect the syntax of the `.solution` file, as we intentionally do not parse errors in order to keep the compiler code simple.
 [For more examples see wiki](https://github.com/Zeioth/Compiler.nvim/wiki/solution-examples).

 ## Make (Advanced)
-This option look for a Makefile in the working directory and execute it with `make Makefile`.
+This option will look for a `Makefile` in the working directory and execute it with `make Makefile`.
 [For more examples see wiki](https://github.com/Zeioth/Compiler.nvim/wiki/Makefile-examples).

 ## Quick start
 Create `./c_example/main.c` and paste this code.
 Then do `:cd ./c_example/` to change the working directory to the project.